karthikrv82/Coursera_MP_Project/README.md

-# Coursera_MP_Project
+# Coursera Practical Machine Learning Project
 Coursera Machine Learning Project Work Files
 1. Machine Learning Project.Rmd
 2. Machine Learning Project.md
 3. Machine Learning Project.html

 There are 2 branches in the github.
-* Master : Contains the .Rmd, .md and .html files
+* Master : Contains the .Rmd, .md, .html file and other supporting files
-* gh-pages : Contains the .html file
+* gh-pages : Contains the .html file and other supporting files

 To View the Markdown file directly in Gitbug, click on the .md file.
 Github does not recognize the .Rmd file.
 It will display the raw .Rmd file ( does not evaluate commands ), but it will properly display the .md file with commands evaluated.